WinstonRoller/Portfolio/Circuit 4/README.md

-# Circuit 4: Flip-Flop Counter
+# Circuit 4: Encoder Counter
 ## Concept:

 ## How it works: